 Beyond the information presented above, your credit report will also include general information regarding:

-- How to dispute credit report errors
+- How to dispute credit report errors.

-- Explanations of your rights under the Fair Credit Reporting Act
+- Explanations of your rights under the Fair Credit Reporting Act.

-- Tips on how to combat identity theft
+- Tips on how to combat identity theft.

-- Your rights as a consumer according to state law
+- Your rights as a consumer according to state law.

-What Should You Do If You Notice An Error In Your Credit Report?
+What Should You Do if You Notice an Error in Your Credit Report?

 You should report the error right away.
 Contact Equifax, Experian, and TransUnion to have them rectify the issue.
 It’s important to contact all three credit bureaus – not just one – because corrected mistakes aren’t always shared.

-Keep in mind though, you have the right to dispute any perceived error on your credit report, regardless of how minor the infraction may seem.
+You have the right to dispute any perceived error on your credit report, regardless of how minor the infraction may seem.
 If proven correct, the error will be corrected and can result in a significant increase in your credit score.
 If the error requires you to draft a dispute letter, the CFPB has sample letters you can use as templates to help make the process easier.

-How Common Are Credit Report Errors?
+How Common are Credit Report Errors?

-While credit reports are filled with unfamiliar jargon and financial terms you don’t see every day, knowing how to read your credit report is the first step to understanding how creditors perceive your financial habits.
+While credit reports are filled with unfamiliar jargon and financial terms you don’t see daily, knowing how to read your credit report is the first step to understanding how creditors perceive your financial habits.
 Once equipped with this knowledge, you gain insight into what actions help or hurt your creditworthiness in the eyes of lenders.
 As well, reading your credit report allows you to stay on top of reporting errors.
 When caught quickly, they’re much easier to rectify.
 Last, reading your credit report allows you to fight back against identity theft.
-By constantly monitoring your credit report, you ensure your personal information is safe and not being used for malicious intent.
+By constantly monitoring your credit report, you ensure your personal information is safe and not used for malicious intent.